Learn which college extracurricular activities might be overrated for your college application and which ones to prioritize instead.

 When done right, extracurriculars can help you stand out, giving insight into your unique personality and what you'll contribute to the campus community.
 Highlighting activities that demonstrate your commitment, leadership, and interests can set you apart from other applicants who have similar academic profiles.

-Some activities may seem like they’ll enhance your college application, but they often don’t help you stand out unless you’ve gone above and beyond.
-Here are six overrated activities that many students commonly participate in, but won’t necessarily make your application shine:
+Some activities may seem like they'll enhance your college application, but they often don't help you stand out unless you've gone above and beyond.
+Here are six overrated activities that many students commonly participate in:

-Sports are a fun and rewarding way to stay active, but unless you're an extraordinary athlete being recruited by a college, sports won’t make a big impact on your application.
-Many students participate in sports, making it hard to stand out unless you’re at an elite level.
-Moreover, athletics often consume significant time that could be spent on other academic or extracurricular pursuits that better reflect your passions.
-Top-tier universities primarily recruit top-tier athletes, and participation in sports alone doesn’t carry much weight unless you’re aiming to play at the collegiate level.
+Sports are a fun and rewarding way to stay active, but unless you're an extraordinary athlete being recruited by a college, sports won't make a big impact on your application.
+Many students participate in sports, making it hard to stand out unless you're at an elite level.
+Moreover, athletics often consume significant time that could be spent on other pursuits that better reflect your passions.

-Model United Nations (MUN) is another popular extracurricular that can be fun and educational.
+Model United Nations is another popular extracurricular that can be fun and educational.
 However, its widespread popularity has diluted its impact on college applications.
-Many students participate in MUN, making it difficult for applicants to stand out unless they hold leadership positions or achieve significant success in national or international conferences.
-Additionally, MUN often involves expensive travel and accommodations, which can lead admissions officers to view it as more of a “pay-to-play” activity rather than one that demonstrates true merit.
+Many students participate in MUN, making it difficult to stand out unless you hold leadership positions or achieve significant success in national or international conferences.
+Additionally, MUN often involves expensive travel, which can lead admissions officers to view it as a "pay-to-play" activity.

-Many students join student government hoping to show leadership experience on their college applications.
-However, most student government roles don’t involve meaningful leadership.
-In many cases, they’re more ceremonial, involving tasks like planning events or making morning announcements.
-Popularity contests often determine election outcomes, and admissions officers know that student government positions may not reflect genuine leadership or initiative.
-Unless you’ve held a significant role like student body president and made a meaningful impact, student government won’t do much to make you stand out.
+Many students join student government hoping to show leadership experience.
+However, most roles don't involve meaningful leadership — they're often more ceremonial.
+Popularity contests often determine election outcomes, and admissions officers know that.
+Unless you've held a significant role like student body president and made a meaningful impact, student government won't do much to make you stand out.

 You can list up to ten activities on the Common App, but there's no need to fill every spot if it doesn't reflect who you are.